BoardGuy7/Puzzle2Profit/README.md

 4. Add price IDs to your checkout implementation
 5. Set up webhook for subscription events

-### Mailchimp Setup
+### Brevo Setup

-1. Create a Mailchimp account
+1. Create a Brevo account at https://brevo.com
-2. Create a new audience/list
+2. Create contact lists for your segments
-3. Get your API key from Account > Extras > API Keys
+3. Get your API key from Settings > SMTP & API > API Keys
-4. Get your List ID from Audience > Settings > Audience name and defaults
+4. Add the API key to your Supabase Edge Function secrets as `BREVO_API_KEY`
-5. Update the `.env` file
+5. The Edge Function `brevo-signup` handles contact creation and list management

 ### Stripe Webhook Handler (Recommended)